-Cognitive-behavioral therapy (CBT) is a talk therapy that helps individuals with substance use and mental health disorders become aware of negative thinking for better management of stressful life situations.
-The cognitive-behavioral therapy program at Midwest Recovery Center is often used alone or alongside other therapies to treat different conditions, such as mental health challenges and eating disorders.
+Cognitive-behavioral therapy (CBT) is a talk therapy that helps individuals with substance use and mental health disorders become aware of negative thinking to manage stressful life situations better.
+The cognitive behavioral therapy program at Midwest Recovery Center is often used alone or alongside other therapies to treat different conditions such as mental health challenges and eating disorders.

-The program, which helps the participants to identify and cope with challenges quickly, requires fewer sessions than other therapies.
-A certified cognitive=behavioral therapy program in Ohio can help you address emotional challenges, such as overcoming emotional trauma and managing symptoms of drug and alcohol addiction.
+The program, which helps the participants identify and cope with challenges quickly, requires fewer sessions than other therapies.
+An addiction treatment therapy program in Ohio can help you address emotional challenges, such as overcoming emotional trauma and managing drug and alcohol addiction symptoms.

 How Can CBT Help You?

-People gain several benefits from CBT.
-Generally, the treatment program will help you to manage symptoms of mental illness, including addiction, and prevent a relapse.
-The therapy further allows participants to learn ways of coping with traumatic situations and identify ways to manage emotions.
+Program participants gain several benefits from CBT.
+Generally, the treatment program will help you manage mental illness symptoms, including addiction, and prevent a relapse.
+The therapy further allows participants to learn how to cope with traumatic situations and identify ways to manage emotions.

-Through CBT, you’ll cope with grief or loss and resolve relationship issues effectively.
-Therefore, it can help you to overcome emotional trauma, cope with medical illnesses, and manage chronic physical symptoms.
-Also, it’s the best option to accompany medication-assisted treatment or in cases where medication proves ineffective.
+Through CBT, you will cope with grief or loss and resolve relationship issues effectively.
+Therefore, it can help you overcome emotional trauma, cope with medical illnesses, and manage chronic physical symptoms.
+Also, it is the best option to accompany medication-assisted treatment or in cases where medication proves ineffective.

 Components of a Cognitive-Behavioral Therapy Program

-Before signing up for the cognitive-behavioral therapy program, it’s essential to understand that the treatment comprises of two main components – cognitive strategies and behavioral interventions.
+Before signing up for a cognitive behavioral therapy program, it is essential to understand that the treatment consists of two main components: cognitive strategies and behavioral interventions.

-Under the cognitive strategies, you’ll work with the specialist to identify how your distorted patterns of thinking relate to your symptoms.
+Under the cognitive strategies, you will work with the specialist to identify how your distorted thought patterns relate to your symptoms.
 Then, the expert will strive to help you evaluate and modify your unhelpful thoughts and beliefs.

 During the behavioral intervention, an expert will attempt to change your maladaptive behaviors to lessen the association between your concerns and the responses.
-The behavioral approach comprises of several steps, including:
+The behavioral approach consists of several steps, including:

 - Assertiveness training